derwells/multithreaded-fileserver/docs/pg_4_synchronization.md

 \end{figure}
 \endlatexonly

 Every type of worker thread uses hand-over-hand locking to ensure execution order.
-Every spawned thread will have their own `in_lock` and `out_lock`.
-The `in_lock` guards execution of the whole thread.
-The `out_lock` is a shared lock that is released once the thread is finished, allowing the next thread to run. (see `args_t` for a description of thread arguments).
+Every type of worker thread is passed mutex pointers `in_lock` and `out_lock`.
+The `*in_lock` guards execution of the whole thread.
+The `*out_lock` is a shared lock that is released once the thread is finished, allowing the next thread to run (see `args_t`).

+Worker threads are built such that their `*out_lock` begins locked.
+Their `*in_lock` is the `*out_lock` of the worker thread at the tail of the chain.
+The tail - or trailing - `*out_lock` is tracked by `fmeta.recent_lock`.
+Everytime a worker thread is built `fmeta.recent_lock` gets overwritten by the new `out_lock`.

-Worker threads are built so that their `in_lock` is the most recent thread's `out_lock` (tracked by `fmeta.recent_lock`).
-A worker thread's `in_lock` is unlocked **if and only if** any of the following conditions are met:
+A worker thread's `in_lock` is unlocked **if and only if** any of the following conditions are met -# It is the first thread associated with a target file (see lines !!!)
- -# It the first thread associated with a target file.
-There have been no previous commands to the target file. (see lines !!!)
+ 	This means there have been no previous commands to the target file.
- -# A previous thread is finished executing (see lines !!!)
+ -# The thread before it has finished executing (see lines !!!)
-Condition (1) is expounded upon later in this chapter.
+	This means the shared mutex has been unlocked.

 \latexonly
 \begin{figure}[H]